-Q. What is Amazon Virtual Private Cloud (Amazon VPC)?
+Q. What is Amazon Virtual Private Cloud?

 You can easily customize the network configuration for your Amazon VPC.
 For example, you can create a public-facing subnet for your web servers that have access to the Internet, and place your backend systems such as databases or application servers in a private-facing subnet with no Internet access.
 You can leverage multiple layers of security, including security groups and network access control lists, to help control access to Amazon EC2 instances in each subnet.